Perspective

 Getting projects off the ground

 The key for investors and operators is to ensure their insurance or risk transfer program is cost-effective and mitigates longer-term exposures—which requires a full understanding of the construction, operational, geopolitical, and location risks over the lifecycle of their asset.
-Climate change, for instance, should be a key consideration as the weather in any given location 20 to 30 years from now will likely be very different from the weather today.
-Futureproofing decisions in this way about location, equipment, and plant configurations is increasingly demanded by investors, stakeholders, credit agencies, and insurers.
+Climate change, for instance, might be a key consideration for renewable energy project, since the weather and energy production in the upcoming decades will likely be very different from today.
+Futureproofing decisions based on location, equipment, and plant configurations is increasingly demanded by investors, stakeholders, credit agencies, and insurers.

-Marsh risk engineers use a data-driven process to achieve a holistic understanding of project risk and support the placement process.
-Data and statistical models are used to assess risk quality and establish realistic estimated maximum loss (EML) forecasts during project design, construction, and operational phases.
-This approach highlights possible exposures that are assigned a likelihood and impact rating over the lifecycle of the asset.
+Marsh risk engineers use a data-driven process to achieve a holistic understanding of project risk and to support the insurance placement strategy.
+Data and statistical models are used to assess risk quality and to establish realistic estimated maximum loss (EML) forecasts during project design, construction, and operational phases.
+This approach evaluates possible project exposures, which are assigned a likelihood and impact rating over the lifecycle of the asset.

 Hedging the weather

 Once operational, renewable energy projects have distinct weather-related vulnerabilities that can hinder performance.
-Solar, hydro, and wind plants do not generate power 24/7.
+Solar, hydropower, and wind plants do not generate power 24/7.
 Wind all but disappears during very hot summer days, when energy demand is often the greatest, and wind turbines can also be halted by icing and high-speed winds.
-Solar panels can be shredded by hail, and entire solar projects have been blown away by a hurricane in the US Virgin Islands.
-Hydro projects are not immune either: multi-year droughts in the hydro-dominated power markets of Chile and Uruguay forced generators to switch to expensive diesel generation and imports a few years ago.
+Solar panels can be shredded by hail, and their production is dependent on solar irradiance, soiling losses, and snow cover.
+Hydropower projects are not immune to weather risk either: In recent years multi-year droughts in the hydropower-dominated power markets of Chile and Uruguay forced generators to switch to expensive diesel generation and energy imports.
 Though large thermal generators also face weather-related challenges, renewables are generally more vulnerable.

 The Texas winter storm of February 2021 is a prime example of the need for parametric solutions.
-Record-breaking cold resulted in 48.6 percent of generation to be forced out at the highest point in the ERCOT power market.
-Wind resources were especially hard hit.
-Extreme cold in itself creates problems through increased energy demand, but this time it was also coupled with icing due to unusually low dew points.
-Wind turbines stopped spinning, gas generators suffered instrument failures, and a major nuclear plant went down due to cold weather-related issues.
-Meanwhile, demand peaked and power prices spiked from typical ~US$40/MWh to US$9,000/MWh.
-This forced wind projects to purchase replacement power at exorbitant prices, putting them in survival jeopardy.
-Most of this exposure was uninsured due to the unexpected nature of the events—in ERCOT, everyone always worried only about summer heat waves.
+Record-breaking cold weather resulted in 48.6 percent of generation assets being unable to produce electricity during peak energy pricing in the Electric Reliability Council of Texas (ERCOT) power market, which was coupled with high energy demand.
+Wind resources were especially affected by the cold weather and icing due to unusually low dew points, forcing wind turbines to shut down.
+Gas generators suffered instrument failures, and a major nuclear plant was forced into an outage due to cold weather-related issues.
+Meanwhile, the high demand resulted in a spike in power prices from the usual $40/MWh to $9,000/MWh.
+This required wind and other renewable energy projects to purchase replacement power at exorbitant prices, jeopardizing their financial viability.
+Most of this exposure was uninsured due to the unexpected nature of the events— given that summer heat waves were the primary weather-related concern in ERCOT.

-To mitigate future such events, Marsh is working with several wind generators to develop a new risk transfer product: a parametric solution based on temperatures, relative humidity, and power prices.
-In this instance, payout for wind generators could be triggered if generators are “frozen out” by freezing temperatures and low dew point temperatures while power prices spike.
-If implemented, such a parametric solution would go a long way to protect renewable projects and ensure that lending terms are met even when weather and power markets do not cooperate.
+To mitigate future such events, Marsh is working with several wind generators to develop a new risk transfer product: A parametric solution based on temperatures, relative humidity, and power prices.
+In this instance, payout for wind generators could be triggered if wind generators are impacted by freezing temperatures and sudden spikes in power prices.
+If implemented, such a parametric solution would go a long way to protect renewable projects and ensure that lending terms are met even during challenging weather and power market conditions.

-If sufficient data exists to price risk and create an index, parametric solutions can be designed to hedge a wide range of weather and power market risks associated with renewables development and operation.
+If sufficient data exists to price risk and create an index, parametric solutions can be designed to hedge a wide range of weather and power market risks associated with renewable energy development and operation.
 For example:

-• Proxy revenue swaps can create a synthetic power purchase agreement between renewable generators and energy off-takers who would like to go green, but are concerned about purchasing energy from intermittent resources.
-Here, the parametric protection provider takes on all of the risk for both the generator and off-taker: overall volume produced, shape (i.e. fixed volume for each hour), and power price.
+• Proxy revenue swaps, which can create a synthetic power purchase agreement between renewable generators and energy off-takers who would like to decarbonize their consumption, but are concerned about purchasing energy from intermittent resources.
+Here, the parametric protection provider takes on all of the risk for both the generator and off-taker: overall volume produced, shape (i.e., fixed volume for each hour), and power price.

-• Dual trigger rainfall and oil price protection can assist with high cost of replacement power generation for hydro plants during droughts.
+• Dual trigger rainfall and oil price protection, which can assist with high cost of replacement power generation for hydropower plants during droughts.

 Insuring the future